forem/admin-docs/docs/_getting-started/forem_setup_checklist.md

 Any user on your Forem is able to create a tag by including it on their post and saving the article.
 The difference between these tags and those you create as Forem admin is that organically-created tags are the most basic version with no custom options enabled.

 As a Forem admin, you can create tags directly from the Admin Portal.
-Navigate to `Admin > Content Manager > Tags`
+Navigate to `/admin/content_manager/tags`

 ![Tag Manager](https://raw.githubusercontent.com/forem/admin-docs/main/static/img/tagManager.png)

 From here you can manage and edit your tags, as well as create new ones.
-Click the `Make a Tag` button in the right-hand corner.
+Click the **Make a Tag** button in the right-hand corner.

 ![New Tag form](https://raw.githubusercontent.com/forem/admin-docs/main/static/img/tagNew.png)